 Now that you’re a real estate agent, you only need to worry about continuing education.
 According to the Connecticut Department of Consumer Education you have 2 choices for continuing education.
 The first is to complete 12 hours of CE classes from an accredited school.
 This consists of two different 3 hour courses covering real estate law and preventing racial bias.
 After that, you just need to complete 6 hours of real estate elective courses, which proves that your knowledge is up to date and you’re capable of working in a modern environment.

 Alternatively, you can choose to sit for a 40 question Connecticut real estate CE exam.
-This is also issued by PSI exams, so it will cover similar topics to the licensing exam.
-Some people prefer this method since they find it faster, but others enjoy the low stress classroom environment.
+This is also issued by PSI exams, so it will cover similar topics to the real estate state licensing exam.
+Some people prefer this method since they find it faster, but others enjoy the low stress classroom setting.
 It’s ultimately up to you to decide which course better suits your schedule.

-These requirements apply to both real estate salespeople and brokers.
+These requirements apply to both real estate salespeople and licensed real estate brokers.
 Good luck on your exams!